hyperhq/docs.hyper.sh-hyper/Reference/CLI/Func/get.md

   Usage: hyper func get [OPTIONS] CALL_ID

-Get the return of a function call
+Get the return of a asynchronous function call

     --wait             Block until the call is completed --help             Print usage